install.packages("palmerpenguins")

 Best k: 10

 This shows the type of response, an error rate estimate on the training set, kernel ( distance-weighting function used in the class vote), and choice of \(k\) (misleadingly listed as “Best k”).
 The kernel is actually another hyperparameter for this model, but parsnip selects a reasonable kernel by default.
 You can find the hyperparameters and their default values for a model on the model function’s help page.
-In this case, that’s ?nearest_neighbor.
+In this case, that’s ?nearest_neighbor

-Once you’ve trained a model, you can use it with the predict function to make predictions.
-The predict function takes the fitted model and a data set with the same columns (excluding the response) as the training set as arguments.
+function takes the fitted model and a data set with the same columns (excluding the response) as the training set as arguments.
 The function returns the predictions in a 1-column data frame.

-To try out predict, let’s calculate the error on the training set manually.
+, let’s calculate the error on the training set manually.
 First, predict the class for each observation in the training set:

-preds = predict(fitted, peng)
+= predict(fitted, peng)

 preds